fitzco01/CS353-Cribbage/README.md

-This is a simple iOS application.
+This is a iOS application to play Cribbage against a computer opponent.